-LANDLORD FACILITIES SAFETY CONTROL MANUAL SECTION SECTION 7.12 REVISION 0 DATE FEB 2023 PAGES 5 ASPECT ASPECT TOPIC SPECIFIC POLICIES - Fire Safety in Housing Stock & Common Areas
+LANDLOR LANDLORD FACILITIES SAFETY CONTROL MANUAL SECTION SECTION 7.12 REVISION 0 DATE DEC 2023 PAGES 5 ASPECT TOPIC SPECIFIC POLICIES - Fire Safety in Housing Stock & Common Areas

-12.2 Alternative methods will be available for tenants with language or learning difficulties (e.g. an interpreter will be used, a copy will be in braille, an audio version will be available etc.).
+- 12.1 Where appropriate fire evacuation procedures and fire assembly points will be clearly contained in tenancy handbooks or tenancy start-up packs which will be issued to all tenants at the start of a tenancy. - 12.2 Alternative methods will be available for tenants with language or learning difficulties (e.g. an interpreter will be used, a copy will be in braille, an audio version will be available etc.).